mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Column with valueGetter

-You can control the committed value when the edit move stops with the `onEditCellChangeCommitted` prop.
+You can control the committed value when the edit move stops with the `onCellEditCommit` prop.
 This is especially interesting when using the `valueGetter` on the column definition.

 {{"demo": "pages/components/data-grid/editing/ValueGetterGrid.js", "bg": "inline"}}